 Social Climbing: The Exceptions

-- how lucky she is to be with this great guy that you are (read: how to make her compliment you)
+- How lucky she is to be with this great guy that you are.

-- look how great you two are in this world of boring people (us VS the world)
+- Look how great we are in this world of boring people (us VS the world)

 All the other situations, social climbing must be eradicated.